realpython/members/README.md

 #### Todo

-1. Users should be able to view their profile (current)
-1. Admin should be able to view all chapters
+1. Admin should be able to view all chapters (current)
 1. Admin should be able to add new chapters
 1. Users should be able to hide/show the sidebar
+1. Users should be able to view lessons on the sidebar
-1. Users should be able to update their profile
+1. Users should be able to hide/show lessons on the sidebar

 ### Todo